 Everest base camp in autumn

-Summer, in Nepal, lasts from May through August accompanied by a hot and humid climate.
-By mid-June, you will be facing heavy rains signifying the start of monsoon which lasts till the beginning of September.
-The trekking routes during summer, for the lack of better words, are wet, warm and wild.
+Summer in Nepal lasts from May through August, accompanied by a hot and humid climate.
+By mid-June, you will face heavy rains signifying the start of the monsoon, which lasts till the beginning of September.
+For the lack of better words, the Trekking Routes during Summer are wet, warm, and wild.
 You can see green valleys and terraces of rice crops around the nation.

-The temperature during summer, especially in the lower plains can go up to 30 degrees.
-However, the hills and mountain regions are somewhat cooler because of the tropical forests surrounding the area.
-The starting months are cooler.
-As you reach August as the days get hotter and more humid.
+The temperature during summer, especially in the lower plains, can go up to 30 degrees.
+However, the hills and mountain regions are more remarkable because of the tropical forests surrounding the area.
+The starting months are more relaxed as you reach August, as the days get hotter and more humid.

-Monsoon is the best season for small cultural treks around the capital city Kathmandu.
-Tea house treks around Kathmandu can also be enjoyed with your friends and family as nature is the most active during monsoon.
-One of the most popular and active trekking sites to visit during the summer is Gosainkunda, where thousands of pilgrims travel every year during mid-July to celebrate the auspicious occasion of Janai Purnima.
+Monsoon is the Best Season for small cultural treks around the capital city of Kathmandu.
+Tea house Treks around Kathmandu can also be enjoyed with your friends and family as nature is the most active during monsoon.
+One of the most popular and active Trekking sites to visit during the summer is Gosainkunda, where thousands of pilgrims travel every year during mid-July to celebrate the auspicious occasion of Janai Purnima.
 However, rain-shadow areas like Upper Dolpo and Upper Mustang are open for trekking even during monsoon season.
 Thanks to their geographical location, these regions see little to no rainfall.
-Thus, Jomsom Muktinath Trek, Upper Dolpo Trek, and Upper Mustang Trek are the perfect trekking choices during the rainy season.
+Thus, Jomsom Muktinath Trek, Upper Dolpo Trek, and Upper Mustang Trek are the perfect Trekking choices for Summer Season Trek in Nepal.

-The rain also means that the mountains and sceneries are covered with clouds making it harder to enjoy the mesmerizing nature and the flights are frequently delayed or cancelled.
-Given the heavy rain and changing weather conditions, most of the trekking routes are empty.
+The rain also means that the mountains and sceneries are covered with clouds making it harder to enjoy the mesmerizing nature, and the flights are frequently delayed or canceled.
+Most Trekking Routes are empty due to the heavy rain and changing weather conditions.
 The cost of food and accommodations is also higher as it is an off-season for trekkers.

-However, long mountain treks, as well as natural treks, are mostly avoided by trekkers.
-It is also advised against travelling to higher places because the trekking trails are slippery and dangerous.
+However, long mountain Treks, as well as natural Treks, are avoided mainly by Trekkers.
+It is also advised against traveling to higher places because the Trekking trails are slippery and dangerous.

-If you are planning on going on a trek then do expect a wet journey.
-Make sure you have your best waterproof gears with you along with safety equipment.
-Remember that the water source can be polluted because of the rain so make sure you only drink filtered or boiled water.
-Another thing to be wary of is the changing weather, it is better to access the weather for the following days and only continue the trip if you know it is safe to travel.
+If you plan on going on a Trek, expect a wet journey.
+Make sure you have your best waterproof gear with you, along with safety equipment.
+Remember that the water source can be polluted because of the rain, so make sure you only drink filtered or boiled water.
+Another thing to be wary of is the changing weather; it is better to assess the weather for the following days and only continue the trip if you know it is safe to travel.

 Best Trek for Summer...

-In Nepal, winter starts in the month of November and ends in February.
-The freezing nights and the warm sunny days are accompanied by the views of glistening.
-While winter offers difficult weather conditions to trek, it is undoubtedly one of the best times to enjoy the Himalayan panorama.
+In Nepal, winter starts in November and ends in February.
+The views of glistening accompany the freezing nights and the warm sunny days.
+While winter offers difficult weather conditions to Trek, it is undoubtedly one of the Best Times to enjoy the Himalayan panorama.

-Higher altitudes are almost always below zero degrees while the lower altitudes are also on single digits.
-Months from mid-November to mid-January are the coldest with different parts of Nepal experiencing snowfalls.
+Higher altitudes are almost always below zero degrees, while lower ones are also on single digits.
+Months from mid-November to mid-January are the coldest, with different parts of Nepal experiencing snowfalls.
 This can cause cancellation and delay of flights as well.
-Places below the altitude of 2500m are the most suitable to travel in winter.
+Places below 2500m are the most suitable to travel in winter.

-Short natural treks along the lower hills can be enjoyed with your family and friends since the trails are dry and there is less danger of wild animals.
-Short mountain treks can also be enjoyed because the view from the top is mesmerizing.
-Most of the mountains are covered in snow up to the base which is why they seem closer.
-Also, the weather is clearer and there are fewer chances of obstruction of your view.
-As such, Ghorepani Poonhill Trek, Pikey Peak Trek, Everest Panorama Trek, Kathmandu Rim Trekking, etc. are a few of the notable trekking options during the winter season.
+Short natural Treks along the lower hills can be enjoyed with your family and friends since the trails are dry and there is less danger of wild animals.
+Short mountain treks can also be appreciated because the view from the top is mesmerizing.
+Most mountains are covered in snow up to the base, so they seem closer.
+Also, the weather is more transparent, with fewer chances of obstructing your view.
+As such, Ghorepani Poonhill Trek, Pikey Peak Trek, Everest Panorama Trek, Kathmandu Rim Trekking, etc., are some unique Trekking options for Winter Season Trek in Nepal.

-It is also one of the best times for peaceful travelling as the trekking routes are less packed so that you can enjoy your trek in peace.
-Accommodations and food can be a little more expensive than during peak seasons but they are well-equipped.
-However, accommodations like teahouses and lodges at higher altitudes are often closed since people migrate to a lower altitudes to avoid cold.
-Thus, it is best to make proper arrangements for the high altitude trips beforehand.
+It is also one of the best times for peaceful traveling as the Trekking Routes are less packed, so you can enjoy your Trek in peace.
+Accommodations and food can be a little more expensive than during peak seasons, but they are well-equipped.
+However, accommodations like teahouses and lodges at higher altitudes are often closed since people migrate to a lower altitudes to avoid the cold.
+Thus, making proper arrangements for high-altitude trips beforehand is best.

-Do remember to pack warm clothes along with woollen caps, earmuffs and socks to keep you warm.
-There may be chances of avalanches in higher altitudes so make sure to gauze the safety before recklessly travelling.
+Remember to pack warm clothes, woolen caps, earmuffs, and socks to keep you warm.
+There may be chances of avalanches in higher altitudes, so make sure to gauze safely before recklessly traveling.